Expansions of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 4. Combained Approach Based on Generalized Multiple and Iterated Fourier series: Introduction

-The construction of effective expansions (converging in the mean-square sense) for collections of iterated Stra\-to\-no\-vich stochastic integrals (\ref{str}) of multiplicities 1 to 4 composes the subject of this article.
+The construction of effective expansions (converging in the mean-square sense) for collections of the iterated Stra\-to\-no\-vich stochastic integrals (\ref{str}) of multiplicities 1 to 6 composes the subject of this article.

-The problem of effective jointly numerical modeling (in terms of the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{rr}.
+The problem of effective jointly numerical modeling (with respect to the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{rr}.
 The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(s),\ldots,\psi_k(s)\equiv \psi(s)$.
 This case allows the investigation with using of the Ito formula \cite{KlPl2}-\cite{Mi3}.